 - 5. The Internal Audit function is provided by the Worcestershire Internal Audit Shared Service (WIASS) which was set up as a shared service in 2010/11, and hosted by Worcester City for 5 district councils and the Fire and Rescue Service.
 2016/17 was the first year Hereford and Worcester Fire and Rescue Authority became a full voting member of the shared service.
 The shared service operates in accordance with, and conforms to, the Public Sector Internal Audit Standards as amended.
-It objectively reviews, on a continuous basis, the extent to which the internal control environment supports and promotes the achievement of the Fire and Rescue Authority objectives and contributes to the proper, economic and effective use of resources. - The Internal Audit Plan was agreed with External Audit, the Treasurer and s151 Officer and was approved by the Audit and Standards Committee on the 25th April 2018.
+It objectively reviews, on a continuous basis, the extent to which the internal control environment supports and promotes the achievement of the Fire and Rescue Authority objectives and contributes to the proper, economic and effective use of resources. - 6.
+The Internal Audit Plan was agreed with External Audit, the Treasurer and s151 Officer and was approved by the Audit and Standards Committee on the 24th April 2019.
 It included: - a number of core systems which were designed to suitably assist the external auditor to reach their 'opinion'

-- other corporate systems for example fleet, retained duty system, USAR and General Data Protection Regulations. - 7.
-Based on the audits performed by WIASS in accordance with the approved audit plan the Head of Internal Audit Shared Service can report that the Hereford and Worcester Fire and Rescue Authority governance framework arrangements during 2018/2019 have provided assurance outturns of 'full' in regard to three core financial areas along with significant assurances in regard to other operational aspects.
+- other corporate systems for example embedding of national operational guidance, equality and diversity and communication and engagement strategy. - 7.
+Based on the audits performed by WIASS in accordance with the approved audit plan the Head of Internal Audit Shared Service can report that the Hereford and Worcester Fire and Rescue Authority governance framework arrangements during 2019/2020 have provided assurance outturns of 'full' in regard to two core financial areas along with significant assurances in regard to other operational aspects.
 There were no 'moderate' 'limited' or below assurances reported. - 8.
-'Full' to 'moderate' assurance essentially provides there is generally a sound system of internal control in place, no significant control issues have been encountered and no material losses have been identified. - 9.
-It should be noted that as part of the risk based approach WIASS delivered all the audits identified in the 2018/19 plan as well as an ICT audit which was rolled in to the early part of 2018/19 after consultation with management. - 10.
-In relation to the eleven reviews that have been undertaken 11 have been completed and discussed with management with 9 reports issued in finalised form. - 11.
+'Full' to 'moderate' assurance essentially provides there is generally a sound system of internal control in place, no significant control issues have been encountered and no material losses have been identified. - It should be noted that as part of the risk based approach WIASS delivered all but the business continuity audit identified in the 2019/20 plan.
+Business continuity was deferred due to the national lockdown that was imposed due to the COVID-19 pandemic. - 10.
+In relation to the planned ten reviews, one was deferred, seven have been finalised, one requires management sign off and one requires completion.
+In total of the reviews undertaken eight have been completed and discussed with management with seven reports issued in finalised form. - 11.
 WIASS can conclude that no system of control can provide absolute assurance against material misstatement or loss, nor can Internal Audit give that assurance.
 This statement is intended to provide reasonable assurance based on the audits performed in accordance with the approved plan and the scoping therein.

-Andy Bromage Head of Internal Audit Shared Service June 2019
+Andy Bromage Head of Internal Audit Shared Service June 2020